AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-external_state_variables-07:

-7. A protected type shall not have an effectively volatile component.
+7. An effectively volatile object shall not be used as an actual parameter in a generic instantiation.

 .. _tu-fe-external_state_variables-08:

-8. An effectively volatile object shall not be used as an actual parameter in a generic instantiation.

-.. _tu-fe-external_state_variables-09:

-9. A ``global_item`` of a nonvolatile function shall not denote either an effectively volatile object or an external state abstraction.
+8. A ``global_item`` of a nonvolatile function shall not denote either an effectively volatile object or an external state abstraction.

-.. _tu-fe-nt-external_state_variables-10:
+.. _tu-fe-nt-external_state_variables-09:

-10. A nonvolatile function shall not have a formal parameter (or result) of an effectively volatile type.
+9. A nonvolatile function shall not have a formal parameter (or result) of an effectively volatile type.

-.. _tu-fe-external_state_variables-11:
+.. _tu-fe-external_state_variables-10:

-11. If a procedure has an **in** mode parameter of an effectively volatile type, then the Effective_Reads aspect of any corresponding actual parameter shall be False.
+10. If a procedure has an **in** mode parameter of an effectively volatile type, then the Effective_Reads aspect of any corresponding actual parameter shall be False.
     [This is because the parameter is passed by reference and the corresponding